1-03: Mathematical Operations

 \[ E_{k}=1 / 2 m v^{2} \]

-We need to be more explicit because this formula could be misinterpreted by the reader as \(E_{k}=1 /\left(2 m v^{2}\right)\), so we need to put the one-half in parenthesis:
+We need to be more explicit because this formula could be misinterpreted by R as \(E_{k}=1 /\left(2 m v^{2}\right)\), so we need to put the one-half in parenthesis:

 \[ E_{k}=(1 / 2) m v^{2} \]